dash4vatar/goServer/README.md

-# rust-server
+# rust-CeWL
-A HTTP Server implemented in Rust
+A random word generator like CeWL in Kali Linux.